Import data from CSV files

-If your data is in CSV format, you can import it into a running Memgraph
+If you have data in CSV format, there are two ways of import into a running

 LOAD CSV